 - Amazon Basics Keyboard – A well built, name brand keyboard.

-- Boxwave Stylus - metal mesh tip is durable and accurate.
+- Boxwave Stylus - metal mesh tip is durable and reasonably priced.

 - Jot Pro - highly accurate and more costly.
 We've had mixed results with these stylus, but they are a step up accuracy wise.